BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 Notice that `dereferenceVia` is a known value (single quotes) from the Known Values registry, and its object is a `URI` type rather than a plain string.
 This assertion tells anyone who receives your XID Document: "To get the current version, fetch from this URL."
 You can add multiple `dereferenceVia` assertions for redundancy by running the command again with a different URL.
 For example, you might point to both a GitHub raw URL and a personal domain, so if one source becomes unavailable, verifiers can still fetch your current XID Document from the other.

-### Step 4: Export Public Version
+### Step 4: Export Public View

-You now want to create a view of this XID version that is safe for publishing by eliding the private keys.
+You now want to elide the private keys in the XID, to create a view of this edition that is safe for publication.
 In Tutorial 01, you manually found digests and used `envelope elide removing` to create a public view.
 We used that demonstration to show how elision works.
-However, there's a simpler command that automatically elides not only the private keys, but also the provenance mark generator: `xid export`.
+However, there's a simpler command that optionally elides the private keys and/or  the provenance mark generator: `xid export`.
 That's what you'll want to use most of the time (when you're not learning about elision!):

 ```
 PUBLIC_XID=$(envelope xid export --private elide --generator elide "$XID_WITH_URL")